lqvd/milkup/packages/milkup-equations/README.md

 # milkup-equations

-A Math rendering plugin for Lexical.
+A Math rendering plugin for Lexical, using `react-katex` for rendering.

 To use, register `...EQUATION_NODES` into your config and add the `BLOCK_EQUATION` and `INLINE_EQUATION` transformers to your transformers if using Markdown.

-## A brief rundown
+## How does it work?

-`milkup-equations` uses `react-katex` for rendering.
+Before running through how to customise the styling, it is useful to know the structure of maths blocks.

 ### Block equations